SAP/sap-btp-service-operator/README.md

 **Important**

-- The `credentialsRotationPolicy` evaluated and executed during the [control loop](https://kubernetes.io/docs/concepts/architecture/controller/) which runs on every update or during a full reconciliation process.
+- The `credentialsRotationPolicy` is evaluated and executed during the [control loop](https://kubernetes.io/docs/concepts/architecture/controller/) which runs on every update or during a full reconciliation process.
 This means that the actual rotation time may potentially be greater than the specified duration in 'rotationFrequency'.

 -It isn't possible to enable automatic credentials rotation to an already-rotated `ServiceBinding` (with the `services.cloud.sap.com/stale` label).